lightonai/distilabel/README.md

 - Route steps need to be 1-1 mappings (no dropping or adding rows to batches).
 Edit: I patched this, it should work.
 - You should still drop None after any LMGenerationTask step because there are other ways than sturctured generation to end up with a None in the response.
 - Say you generate multiple responses to some list of images, then split and later rejoin the images.
 If a response was a list with duplicates, then when split, the rows will be exact copies of each other and will trigger the warning in join parallel branches.
 Solution: use a smarter model.
+- The pipeline can crash and throw an error about not being able to pickle `_thread.lock`.
+In my case, this was due to not having pynvml installed and it crashed when trying to load the LMGenerationTask.

 ## Citation